disclaimer

 Can I get a Felony Removed from a Court Record in Washington?

-• Permitting the offender to withdraw their “guilty” plea and replace it with a plea of “not guilty”
+• Permitting the offender to withdraw their “guilty” plea and replace it with a plea of “not guilty”,

-• Setting aside the guilty verdict, if an offender was convicted after pleading “not guilty”
+• Setting aside the guilty verdict, if an offender was convicted after pleading “not guilty”,

-• Dismissing the indictment against the offender
+• Dismissing the indictment against the offender.

 Conviction vacations release the offender from all penalties and disabilities incurred as a result of the offense.
-Convictions that have been vacated will no longer be included in the offender’s criminal history.
+Convictions that have been vacated may no longer be included in the offender’s criminal history.
 The local law enforcement agency may not disclose or disseminate such convictions to any persons except criminal justice enforcement agencies.
 For all intents and purposes, offenders whose convictions or crimes have been vacated may state that they have never committed such crimes.
-Persons who meet the set requirements may apply to have their convictions vacated by filling forms online or obtain the form from the court’s administrative office.
+Persons who meet the set requirements may apply to have their convictions vacated by filling out forms online or by obtaining the form from the court’s administrative office.

 How Long Does a Felony Stay on Your Record in Washington?